"You can only die once. Make sure it is worth it."

 The Spec Ops Black uniform is a dual purpose camouflage.
 It will help hide the player in dark, shadowed areas and hides the player from thermal vision used by vehicles and the IRNV sight.

-The EOD Bot is capable of remotely repairing/destroying vehicles, removing explosives, and arming M-COM stations, but is hampered by touchy controls, a conspicuous spotting icon, and loud operating noise.
+The EOD Bot is capable of remotely repairing/destroying vehicles, removing explosives, arming M-COM stations and with team-work can be catapulted with C4 clear across the map without being killed, but is hampered by touchy controls, a conspicuous spotting icon, loud operating noise and the operator being totally vulnerable to anyone who comes near him while using it.

 The M60 machine gun.
 It's arguably one of the most intimidating weapons due to the suppression and heavy damage shared by most of the light machine guns.
 However, it's hampered by horrible accuracy unless proned, makes an easily identifiable noise when firing, and blocks around 25% of the lower portion of the user's view.
 Not to mention the painfully slow reload time.